SumoLogic/sumologic-documentation/docs/cse/rules/cse-built-in-rules.md

 Detects modifications to the Microsoft Outlook Homepage.
-Outlook Homepage is a legacy feature that can be leveraged by an adversary to insert malicous code and establish persistence.
+Outlook Homepage is a legacy feature that can be leveraged by an adversary to insert malicious code and establish persistence.

 ## Overly Permissive Chmod Command